This video shows how to use the website. It includes browsing, searching, and using filters.

 Faculty and staff: The list of people who work at this office and their contact information.

 An example of an office menu.
 On desktop computers, the office menu is on the left-hand side of the page.
 On phones and other mobile devices, it is at the top of the page beneath the top black navigation bar.
+It shows as a stack of horizontal lines in a small box until you click it and it opens into a full menu list.

 If you have a question about the information on our website, here are some places to ask: